 Kelso through its wholly owned subsidiary KIQ X Industries is working to become a leading developer of a new generation of specialized wilderness response transportation equipment.
-Products in development now include proprietary KXI vehicle suspension system, ordinance trailers, custom tires and other specialty equipment.
+Products in our WILDERTECTM development program now include proprietary vehicle suspension system, ordinance trailers, non-penetrable body panels, custom tires and other specialty equipment.

-In 2017 in response to the growing problems and the safety of emergency responders fighting wilderness fires Kelso began the development of a unique vehicle suspension system that provided new rapid response road-to-no-road capabilities regardless of the climate or the severity of the terrain.
-Known as the KXI[TM] Suspension System (KXI) it is a unique technology based on thirty years of active wilderness research and experience.
+In 2017, in response to the growing problems and the safety of emergency responders fighting wilderness fires Kelso began the development of a unique vehicle suspension system that provided new rapid response "road-to-no-road-and-back" capabilities regardless of the climate or the severity of the terrain.
+Known as the KXITM Suspension System (KXI) it is a specialized suspension technology based on thirty years of active wilderness research and experience.